 In 1993, the addition of a large recreation hall was added to the existing church.
 The lower level was built with a kitchenette and church school facilities with an exit onto a sunken garden patio.
 Above a section of the new addition, another kitchenette was added as well as a circular window allowing much sunlight to brighten the room and house the church’s resource centre.
 A new completely equipped kitchen was added where the old and new building meet.
 With a grant from the government, an elevator was installed to make Trinity a handicapped-accessible facility.

 Storage areas were needed where chairs, tables, decorating needs, and freezers, to name a few, could be located and yet easily retrieved when needed.
 2004 saw plans in place.
 The building began with completion in a year.

-Trinity United Church has continued to be an intricate part of the history of Bowmanville for 180 years.
+Trinity United Church has continued to be an intricate part of the history of Bowmanville for over 180 years.